 Robert is a Chartered Director, Honorary Life Fellow of the Institute of Directors and sits on their IoD Accreditation and Standards Committee.
 He is also a Lay Trustee of the Royal College of Pathologists sitting on the Board and Chairs their Governance and Nominations Committees.

-Professor Laura Spence
+Professor Laura J Spence

-Laura joined the Board of Trustees in 2011; she stepped down as a trustee in 2017 and subsequently joined the advisory council.
+Laura joined the Board of Trustees in 2011; she stepped down as a trustee in 2017 and subsequently joined the Advisory Council.

 Paul Wilden